What is the Maxwell cluster?

 You can't just submit a job or run an application on the Maxwell cluster from your desktop.
 You need to connect to a so called submit host.
 That are dedicated machines for development, small interactive jobs and to submit compute intense jobs to dedicated compute nodes.
 There are special login nodes for various groups, please check out your groups page.
 Apart from that there are a few login nodes available for pretty much everyone.
 As a rule of thumb:

 - If you are not in need of a graphical desktop login to max-wgs.desy.de.
-Under Windows use putty.
+Under Windows 10, use the build-in ssh command on the console.
 Under linux or Mac OS just use a terminal and ssh to max-wgs.desy.de.
 If you are connecting from outside the DESY network you might need to create an ssh tunnel.

 - Everyone else should use max-display.desy.de.
 You could simply use a terminal and open an ssh connection.
 But the simplest way of connecting to the Maxwell cluster is by opening https://max-display.desy.de:3443/ in your browser.
 It's a very powerful system supporting load balancing and GPU hardware acceleration.
 However, the max-display nodes are exposed to the outside world.
 We therefore have to deploy security updates as soon as possible.
 It might mean that nodes will be rebooted at very short notice.
 Please keep that in mind!
 Save your open files regularly and avoid long running jobs.